The Impact of Blockchain on the Healthcare Industry

 If the hacker does get some piece of data from the facility none of the acquired data would be visible without consent making the data unusable and therefore of no value.
 Dragonchain provides a solution that allows for healthcare businesses to protect data the way they already do, but by instituting Dragonchain’s platform, broad access to that data is controlled.
 Dragonchain leverages Interchain to connect the systems a facility uses now with its own blockchain to provide immense security value without exposing any customer data.

 The proof of that data is aggregated into Bitcoin, Ethereum, and any other current interchain.
 A single system would be able to leverage millions of dollars of security in a day and billions of dollars worth of energy and security in just a few months, per transaction.
-A business would never think to or couldn’t afford to provide that much security for one single transaction.
-The fee for this security is deterministic and a healthcare institution can run 400,000 transactions for as low as $1.00.

 For the Individual